ShayJordan/discovermaths.github.io/_pages/cryptography-content.md

 ## Encoding and Decoding

-In order to use any of the encryption techniques in the workshop, we first needed to encode our plaintext message from letters into numbers.
+In order to use any of the encryption techniques in the workshop, we first need to encode our plaintext message from letters into numbers.
 This is the basic encoding from the workshop:

 <figure>
 	<a href="/images/encoding-table-1.png"><img src="/images/encoding-table-1.png"></a>